alexewerlof/am/README.md

 `am(main, errorHandler?): void`

 * `main` is an `async` or *sync* (traditional) function.
 If there's an error the `errorHandler` will be called, otherwise a default error handler will be used which prints the error and sets the `process.exitCode` to `1`.
-* The `main` function will get the parameters as arguments.
+* The `main` function will get the CLI arguments as its parameters in the order they were typed by the user.
 * When you first call `am`, it will listen to `unhandledRejection` event and prints the error message referring to the failed promise and sets the `process.exitCode` to `2`.
 The default or provided `errorHandler` will not be called (that way you can call `am()` as many times as needed)
-* `errorHandler` an optional function that'll be called if the `main()` function throws.
+* `errorHandler` an optional `async` or *sync* (traditional) function that'll be called if the `main()` function throws.
 It takes the error as its argument.
+Even if you provide your custom error handler, we still set the `process.exitCode` to `1` if you forget to set it to a non-zero value.
+Also, if your custom `errorHandler` throws for whatever reason, `am` will use its default error handler.

 The `am()` function returns nothing.